Signature asymptotics, empirical processes, and optimal transport: The Hambly-Lyons limit and Wasserstein distances

-for a constant $b\in[0,c]$ as $F$ is monotone increasing.
+for a constant $b\in[a,a+c]$ as $F$ is monotone increasing.

 \item[2.]
-Additionally, if the map $s \mapsto ||\gamma''_s||^{-1}$ is Lipschitz continuous, the Picard-Lindelöf theorem ensures the existence of a unique differentiable function $F:[0,\infty)\rightarrow [0,1]$ such that
+Additionally, if the map $s \mapsto |\gamma''_s|^{-1}$ is Lipschitz continuous, the Picard-Lindelöf Theorem ensures the existence of a unique differentiable function $F:[a,b]\rightarrow [0,1]$ such that

 \item[3.]
-To ensure that $F$ is twice differentiable, requiring Lipschitz continuity on $s \mapsto ||\gamma_s''||$ is not enough.
-Indeed, the latter assumption only implies the differentiability of $F'$ \textit{almost everywhere} on any open subset of the definition domain by virtue of the Rademacher's theorem (which is not sufficient as it can lead the the breaking of condition $A$).
-However, if we assume the map $s \mapsto ||\gamma''_s||^{-1}$ to be differentiable, then $F$ is guaranteed to be twice-differentiable for all $t\in(0,\infty)$.
+To ensure that $F$ is twice differentiable, requiring Lipschitz continuity on $s \mapsto |\gamma_s''|^{-1}$ is not enough.
+Indeed, the latter assumption only implies the differentiability of $F'$ \textit{almost everywhere} on any open subset of the definition domain by virtue of the Rademacher's Theorem (which is not sufficient as it can lead to the breaking of condition $A$).
+However, if we assume the map $s \mapsto |\gamma''_s|$ to be differentiable, then $F$ is guaranteed to be twice-differentiable for all $t\in(a,b)$ by the quotient rule and non-vanishing property of $\gamma''$.

 \item[4.]
-As it is now assumed that $s \mapsto ||\gamma_s''||^{-1}$ is differentiable, the fundamental theorem of calculus implies that the probability density function $f$ can be exactly written as
+As it is now assumed that $s \mapsto |\gamma_s''|^{-1}$ is differentiable, the fundamental theorem of calculus implies that the probability density function $f$ can be exactly written as